 - 1. Recognizing and respecting you as a Member. - 2.
 Encouraging open discussions between you, your Physician, and other Medical Practitioners. - 3.
-Providing information to help you become an informed healthcare consumer. - 4.
+Providing information to help you become an informed health care consumer. - 4.
 Providing access to Covered Services and our Network Providers. - 5.
 Sharing our expectations of you as a Member. - 6.
-Providing coverage regardless of age, ethnicity, race, religion, gender, sexual orientation, national origin, physical or mental disability, and/or expected health or genetic status.
+Providing coverage regardless of race, color, national origin, age, disability, sex, gender identity or sexual orientation.